-Prepared by Chief Umpires:
+Prepared by Chief Umpire:

-The Chief Umpire will oversee all play of field action and assist competitors in the competition.
+The Chief Umpire will oversee all field of play action and assist competitors in the competition.

 Congratulations to all the competing players for their achievements in the 2021-2022 season.
 (Location) has worked hard to make this a successful championship.